Ghostbusters II: Creature effects

-The returning Slimer ghost was re-developed to be more child-friendly like his popular The Real Ghostbusters incarnation.
+The returning Slimer ghost was redeveloped to be more child-friendly like his popular The Real Ghostbusters incarnation.
 His face, which was controlled with wires and cables in Ghostbusters, was now controlled by servo motors and had a pneumatic jaw.
 Bobby Porter was hired to wear the Slimer costume until the character was removed from the film entirely.
-A few weeks later, Slimer was reinserted but by this time, Porter was not available and was replaced by Robin Shelby.
+A few weeks later, Slimer was reinserted, but by this time, Porter was not available and was replaced by Robin Shelby.

 The Scoleri Brother ghosts, Tony and Nunzio, were inspired by a pair of brothers who robbed Ramis' father's store.
 Creature designer Tim Lawrence was influenced by the musical comedy film The Blues Brothers (1980), which starred Aykroyd and featured two brothers, one of whom was tall and thin (Tony) and the other short and fat (Nunzio).
 The brothers were given a cartoonish design to counter the film's scary moments.
 Lawrence aimed to represent the characters' evil rather than their pre-death appearances.
 Camilla Henneman created most of Nunzio using spandex pouches filled with gelatinous materials to make him appear impossibly fat.
 The costume was worn by Lawrence.
 The impossibly thin Tony was designed as a life-size puppet but Muren thought this approach would impact the filming schedule.
 Tony was reworked as a costume that was worn by actor Jim Fye; it was given elongated appendages to appear unnaturally thin.

 The ghosts' faces were articulated with motors and pneumatics created by mechanical animator Al Coulter and his team.
 Lawrence also developed an animation system to allow the masks to lip-sync dialog.
 Alongside early concepts of the ghosts walking and creating explosive ruptures with each step, most of these features were abandoned in the final film.
 Lawrence later said without those features the same effect could have been created with a one-third-scale puppet.
 The brothers' electric chairs were miniatures composited into footage of the seated, costumed actors.
 Distortion effects such as the ghosts being squeezed were created using completed effect shots that were rephotographed through mylar material that could be warped to affect the underlying image.
 For the scene in which Nunzio carries the prosecutor upside-down from the courtroom, a stuntwoman was hung upside down on a rail.
 Reitman wanted her to pass through the doorway while seeing above it.
 Gaspar's team created a passage made of foam above a door that resembled the iron grill.
 The foam was spring-loaded so that when the wire passed through, the set sprang back into place quickly; the effect was hidden behind a composite of Nunzio.
 Full-scale cutouts of the ghosts were used during filming to aid the actors.
 Ghostbusters storyboard artist Thom Enriquez storyboarded the scene; he found the process difficult because the limited schedule meant the courtroom was being built as he worked.
 He was also restricted by the budget, saying he "could use only fourteen chairs.
 I could also blow up four pillars and one wall of glass".